walles/moar/README.md

   assuming users will press more keys if nothing happens, thus resolving the hang.

-* Enable exiting using ^c (doesn't restore screen).

 * Just pass stuff through if stdout is not a terminal.

-* Enable up / down using whatever less uses.

-* Enable home / end using home / end keys.

 * Enable up / down using the mouse wheel.

 * Enable pass-through operation unless $stdout.isatty()

-* Doing moar.rb on an arbitrary binary (like /bin/ls) should put all line-continuation markers at the rightmost column.
-This really means our truncation code must work even with things like tabs and various control characters.

 DONE